-1. Look through the Fighting Words poetry contest winners and finalists from 2019 and 2018.
+1. Look through the Fighting Words poetry contest winners and finalists from 2020, 2019, and 2018.
 All of these poems were written by students in grades K-12.
-Choose one poem and read it in full, then skim the news story they wrote in response to.
+Choose two poems and read them in full, then skim the news stories the poets wrote in response to.

-2. Respond to the following questions, using evidence from the poem you chose to read:
+2. Respond to the following questions, using evidence from the poems you chose to read: